Email Strategy 18 min read

 Here's the link: [Link]

-Let me know if any questions come up—happy to discuss.
+Let me know if any questions come up.
+Happy to discuss.

 [Signature]

-Email 5: The Breakup (Day 18)
+Email 5: The breakup

 Subject: Should I close your file?